 The best medicines to use will depend on your:

 Paracetamol or ibuprofen may help to lower your temperature and treat aches and pains.
 Paracetamol is usually recommended as the first-line of treatment for most people.

 Before taking any medication, read the full package leaflet that comes with your medicine.
 Follow any advice a healthcare professional gives you.

-Antibiotics do not work against coronavirus or any viruses.
+Antibiotics do not work against COVID-19 or any viruses.
 They will not relieve your symptoms or speed up your recovery.

-It is okay to take Ibuprofen or other anti-inflammatories (NSAID) if you have coronavirus.
+It is okay to take ibuprofen or other anti-inflammatories (NSAID) if you have COVID-19 .
 There is no evidence that they are unsafe.

 Only take one anti-inflammatory medication at a time.
 It is okay to take paracetamol and an anti-inflammatory at the same time.

 Anti-inflammatory medicines include:

 - ibuprofen - brand names: Nurofen, Actiprofen, Advil, Brufen, Brupro, Buplex, Easofen, and Fenopine.
 Ibuprofen gel can be called Nurofen, Melfen, Phorpain, Ibugel and Ibuleve

 - naproxen – brand name: Naprosyn